wipfli/about-text-rendering-in-maplibre/README.md

 * Direction
 * Variation Settings

-Shaping only works if the above points are the same across the entire input string.
+Shaping only works if the above properties are the same across the entire input string.

-To get an intuition for what shaping means, let’s look a some examples.
+To get an intuition for what shaping means, let us look a some examples.

-### Example 1:  A one-to-one font
+#### Example 1:  A One-to-One Font

 The first example is a most basic font.
-It contains 3 glyphs and the rules are such that input Unicode codepoints map one-to-one to the glyphs.
+It contains 3 glyphs and supports the 3 Unicode codepoints U+0041 (A), U+0042 (B), U+0043 (C) as input.
+The rules are that every codepoint maps to one and only one glyph.

-This font only supports 3 Unicode codepoints: U+0041 (A), U+0042 (B), U+0043 (C).

 <img src="font-1.svg">

 <i>Font example 1: a one-to-one font.
 The font has 3 glyphs and they map to 3 different input codepoints.</i>

-### Example 2: Kerning
+#### Example 2: Kerning

 Our second font contains two glyphs and supports two input Unicode codepoints: U+0041 (A) and U+0056 (V).
-There is a one-to-one mapping from Unicode codepoints to glyphs in the font, but something special happens if A is followed by V – the V move a bit back and vertically overlaps with the A. This is called kerning.
+There is a one-to-one mapping from Unicode codepoints to glyphs in the font, but something special happens if "A" is followed by "V" – the "V" move a bit back and vertically overlaps with the "A".
+This is called kerning.

 <img src="font-2.svg">

 <i>Font example 2: Kerning.
 If an "A" is followed by a "V", the "V" gets shifted back a little bit.</i>

-### Example 3: Ligature
+#### Example 3: Ligature

 In the third example, the font file contains three glyphs but only supports two input Unicode codepoints: U+0066 (f) and U+0069 (i).
 In this font, there is no one-to-one mapping from Unicode codepoint to glyph id.
-That is because something special happens when the “f” is followed by an “i” – the f eats the dot of the i – and the font says that glyphs 3 should be used if the input is [U+0066,U+0069].
+That is because something special happens when the “f” is followed by an “i” – the "f" eats the dot of the "i" – and the font rules say that a special glyph should be used if the input is [U+0066 (f), U+0069 (i)].
 This is called a ligature.

 <img src="font-3.svg">

 <i>Font example 3: Ligature.
-If an "f" is followed by an "i", the two codepoints together map to one glyph where the "f" seems to eat the dot of the "i".</i>
+If an "f" is followed by an "i", a special glyph should be used wherethe "f" seems to eat the dot of the "i".</i>

-### Example 4: ñ
+#### Example 4: ñ

 In next example, we look at a font which has only a single glyph but three Unicode codepoints map to this glyph: U+00F1 (ñ) and [U+0064 (n), U+0303 (~)].
 So in this font, different Unicode codepoint combinations map to the same glyph, i.e., they give the same visual result.